spark3dp/webapp-samples/README.md

 1. Clone the software repository (copy its files) to a folder on your web server.
 2. If you have not already done so, define an app on the Spark Developers portal at https://spark.autodesk.com/developers/myApps.
 3. In the API Keys tab of the app registration, enter the fully qualified URL of the sample's plugins/login/login-callback.html file (do not use a relative path).
-4. Copy the app key and app secret for later use.
+4. Copy the app key for later use.
+5. If you are not using the advanced 3-legged auth flow, skip to step 8.
+6. Copy the app secret for later use.
-5. You need to run a server.
+7. For the 3-legged authentication flow, you need to run a server.
 This repo is provided with a nodejs server.
 To run it you should:
   * Copy server/nodejs/config.example.js to server/nodejs/config.js and enter your app key and secret.
   * Install nodejs and then:
   ```sh